joshuahohaia/try-tag-stats/README.md

 curl http://localhost:3000/api/v1/admin/sync/status
 ```

+#### Scheduled Sync (GitHub Actions)
+A GitHub Actions workflow (`.github/workflows/sync-cron.yml`) runs every 6 hours to automatically sync data.
+This requires setting the `BACKEND_URL` secret in your GitHub repository settings pointing to your deployed backend.

 #### Team Profiles
-Detailed team statistics and position history are fetched on-demand when a specific team profile is viewed and then cached in the database.
+Detailed team statistics and position history are fetched on-demand when a specific team profile is viewed.

 ## Development Scripts